Our clinicians are committed to providing state-of-the-art therapeutic intervention.

 Psychotherapy and Skills Groups

 We offer a range of psychotherapy groups at the Pacific Psychology Clinic.
 Being in a group with others with similar concerns can help you recognize you are not alone.
-Group members with the assistance of an experienced therapist as the group facilitator help each other try out new strategies to overcome concerns in a safe, supportive, and confidential setting.
-Many groups also focus upon teaching and practicing new skills in a class-like format.
-Please see the "Groups Forming Now" tab on our webpage or call the clinic main line (Portland: 503-352-2400, Hillsboro: 503-352-7333) to learn about groups starting soon.
+Group members with the assistance of an experienced therapist as the group facilitator help each other try out new strategies to overcome concerns in a safe, supportive and confidential setting.
+Many groups also focus on teaching and practicing new skills in a class-like format.
+The "Groups Forming Now" tab on our webpage or clinic's main line (Portland: 503-352-2400, Hillsboro: 503-352-7333) can offer information about groups starting soon.

 Our clinicians use interventions shown to be effective in treating relationship problems such as improving: